How bowl season is reshaping the College Football Empires Map

 The Playoff also moved the 2017 map, a totally different map closer to consolidation

-- Alabama defeated Oklahoma in the Orange Bowl to add the Sooners land to their kingdom.
+- Bama defeated Oklahoma in the Orange Bowl to add the Sooners land to their kingdom.

 - Clemson’s defeat of Notre Dame put Clemson on the 2017 map for the first time since their loss to Syracuse in week 7 of 2017